 - Ask your College House Faculty Master, Faculty Fellows, or House Deans about their research interests, and share your interests with them.
 Not only will you make a connection with a Penn faculty member, they may also be able to connect you with a faculty member with expertise in your area.

 - If you’re a freshman or sophomore, the Penn Undergraduate Research Mentoring Program (PURM) provides opportunities for Penn students to work closely with a faculty mentor on an ongoing research project during the summer.

-- Enroll in a course with a research focus – Departmental advisors can be most helpful in identifying such courses, and some departments specifically identify courses with a research focus on their website (for example, see History courses numbered 201-206 noted with an “R.”
+- Enroll in a course with a research focus.
+Departmental advisors can be most helpful in identifying such courses.

 - Ask your current and former Teaching Assistants.
 Graduate students can’t be your formal Faculty Mentor, but they can help direct you to faculty who share your interests.

 - Ask fellow undergraduates, especially if they’ve had successful research experiences.
 Many Penn departments and programs have Undergraduate Advisory Boards and Student Associations consisting of students eager to share their experiences.
 Use and expand your network whenever you can.